-“It shall be unlawful… to permit or allow a dog to… run at large unless the dog is accompanied by its owner or a responsible person able to control it by a leash restraint actually being used.”
+“It shall be unlawful… to permit or allow any dog to… run at large….
+Dogs always must be accompanied by their owner or a responsible person able to control the dogs by a leash restraint actually being used.”

 There are other provisions as well, relating to noisy dogs, digging dogs, destructive dogs, pooping dogs, dangerous dogs.
 Violations carry fines of $125 to $300 dollars, plus fees of $75 to $250 for seizing the dog, plus impoundment fees of $75 to $250, plus shelter fees of $10/day while the dog is impounded.
 Repeat offenders can spend up to 15 days in jail.

 To report problems to the Mamakating Dog Control, call: (845) 888-3024.